 is the Mahamaya (Great Illussion) power of Vishnu and Shakti (energy) of

 Shiva.
-She is power which destroy darkness (tamoharini) here she is surrounded
+She is the power which destroys darkness (tamoharini) here she is surrounded

-by panchagni (5 flame) holding weapons disk - couch (weapons of Vishnu)
+by panchagni (5 flames) holding weapons discus, conch (weapons of Vishnu)

-a traident (weapon of Shiva and Mangalagni (fire which brings good fortune)
+a trident (weapon of Shiva and Mangalagni (fire which brings good fortune).

 Karyasiddhi Hanuman: A rare figurative

 form of Hanuman (Bhaktha Anjaneya, Veeranjaneya are very common figurative

 forms) worshiped in some parts of Karnataka.
 Shilpa shastras give details

 as Hanuman returning from Lanka after he found Sita in Ashoka Van.
 He is

 sitting before Sri Ram obediently but proudly after his completion of great

 task.
 He is reporting all details to Ram and showing him 'Choodamani' (pearl